Asian shares mixed on caution over China-US trade deal

-BANGKOK (AP) — Asian shares were mixed Thursday after officials signaled work remains to be done on an agreement for a truce in the tariff war between the U.S. and China.
+BANGKOK (AP) — Asian shares were mixed Thursday on renewed caution over the truce in the tariff war between the U.S. and China.

-Hong Kong led regional gains after its chief executive, Carrie Lam, announced help for the property sector.
+Hong Kong initially led regional gains after its chief executive, Carrie Lam, announced help Wednesday for the property sector.
 The semi-autonomous city’s economy has been languishing amid months of increasingly violent political protests that are in part fueled by the sky-high cost of housing.

-Shares fell in Taiwan and Singapore but logged gains in Jakarta and Bangkok.
+Shares fell in Taiwan and Singapore but inched higher in Jakarta and Bangkok.

+Investors are awaiting the release of Chinese data on Friday that will likely show the world’s second largest economy slowed further in the July-September quarter given the toll the trade dispute is taking on the export manufacturing sector.

 The benchmark S&P 500 index remains 1.2% below its all-time high set in July.